dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 This last point is a very interesting one.
 Years ago I worked on an application that used a database table as queue for commands that would be executed in the future.
 We wrote business processes (commands by themselves) that sometimes queued dozens of other (sub) commands, which could be processed in parallel by different processes (multiple Windows services on different machines).
 These commands did things like sending mail or heavy stuff such as payroll calculations, generating PDF documents that would be merged by another command, and sending those merged documents to a printer by yet another command.
 The queue was transactional, which allowed us to—in a sense—send mails and upload files to FTP in a transactional manner.
 However, We didn't use Dependency Injection back then, which made everything so much harder (if only we knew).
 {{% /sidebar %}}

-Because commands are simple data containers without behavior, it is very easy to serialize them (as JSON or XML for instance) or send them over the wire (using WCF for instance), which makes it not only easy to queue them for later processing, but also makes it very easy to log them in an audit trail—yet another reason to separate data and behavior.
-All these features can be added, without changing a single line of code in the application (except perhaps a line at the application's entry point).
+Because commands are simple data containers without behavior, it is very easy to serialize them (as JSON or XML for instance) or send them over the wire (using WCF for instance), which makes it—not only—easy to queue them for later processing, but also makes it very easy to log them in an audit trail—yet another reason to separate data and behavior.
+All these features can be added, without changing a single line of code in the application (except changing single line at the application's entry point).

+{{% callout TIP %}}
 This design makes maintaining web services much easier too.
 Your (WCF) web service can consist of only one 'handle' method that takes in any command (that you explicitly expose) and can execute these commands (after doing the usual authentication, authorization, and validation of course).
 Because you will be defining commands and their handlers anyway, your web service project won't have to be changed.
 If you're interested in that approach, take a look at my article [Writing Highly Maintainable WCF Services](/steven/p/maintainable-wcf/).
+{{% /callout %}}

 One simple `ICommandHandler<TCommand>` interface has made all this possible.
-While it may seem complex at first, once you get the hang of it (together with Dependency Injection), well... the possibilities are endless.
+While it may seem complex at first, once you get the hang of it (together with DI), well... the possibilities are endless.
 You may think that you don’t need all of this up front when you first design your applications but this design allows you to make many unforeseen changes to the system later without much difficulty.
 One can hardly argue a system with this design is over-engineered—every business operation has its own class and we have put a single generic interface over them all.
 It’s hard to over-engineer that—even really small systems can benefit from [separating concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).

 This doesn't mean things can’t get complicated.
-Correct wiring all of these dependencies, and writing and adding the decorators in the right order can be challenging.
+Correct wiring all of dependencies, and writing and adding correctly functioning Cross-Cutting Concerns can be challenging.
 But at least this complexity is focused in a single part of the application (the startup path a.k.a.
 [Composition Root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/)), and it leaves the rest of the application unaware and unaffected.
 You will rarely need to make sweeping changes across your application, which is what the [Open/Closed Principle](https://en.wikipedia.org/wiki/Open/closed_principle) is all about.

-By the way, you might think the way I created all those decorators around a single command handler is rather awkward, and imagined the big ball of mud that it would become after we have created a few dozen command handlers.
+By the way, you might think the way I created all those decorators around a single command handler is rather awkward, and imagined the big ball of mud that it would become after you have created a few dozen command handlers.
 Yes—this might not scale well.
 But as I already mentioned, this problem is best resolved with a DI library.
 For instance, when using [Simple Injector](https://simpleinjector.org), registering all command handlers in the system can be done with a single line of code.
 Registering a decorator is another single line.
 Here is an example configuration when when using Simple Injector:

-{{< highlight csharp >}}
+{{< highlightEx csharp >}}
 var container = new Container();

+var assemblies = AppDomain.CurrentDomain.GetAssemblies();

-// Go look in all assemblies and register all implementations
+container.Register(           //{{annotate}}Go look in all assemblies and register   {{/annotate}}
+    typeof(ICommandHandler<>),//{{annotate}}all implementations of ICommandHandler<T>{{/annotate}}
-// of ICommandHandler<T> by their closed interface: container.Register(
+    assemblies);              //{{annotate}}by their closed interface.{{/annotate}}
-    typeof(ICommandHandler<>),
-    AppDomain.CurrentDomain.GetAssemblies());

-// Decorate each returned ICommandHandler<T> object with
+container.RegisterDecorator(  //{{annotate}}Wrap each handler with  {{/annotate}}
-// a TransactionCommandHandlerDecorator<T>.
-container.RegisterDecorator(
-    typeof(ICommandHandler<>),
+    typeof(ICommandHandler<>),//{{annotate}}a transaction decorator.{{/annotate}}
     typeof(TransactionCommandHandlerDecorator<>));

-// Decorate each returned ICommandHandler<T> object with
-// a DeadlockRetryCommandHandlerDecorator<T>.
-container.RegisterDecorator(
-    typeof(ICommandHandler<>),
+container.RegisterDecorator(  //{{annotate}}Wrap each handler with a {{/annotate}}
+    typeof(ICommandHandler<>),//{{annotate}}deadlock-retry decorator.{{/annotate}}
     typeof(DeadlockRetryCommandHandlerDecorator<>));

-// Decorate handlers conditionally with validation.
-In
-// this case based on their metadata. container.RegisterDecorator(
+container.RegisterDecorator( //{{annotate}}Wrap with a validation decorator.{{/annotate}}
     typeof(ICommandHandler<>),
     typeof(ValidationCommandHandlerDecorator<>),
-    c => ContainsValidationAttributes(c.ServiceType));
+    c => HasValidationAttributes(c.ServiceType));//{{annotate}}Makes decorator conditional.{{/annotate}}

-// Decorates all handlers with an authorization decorator. container.RegisterDecorator(
+container.RegisterDecorator( //{{annotate}}Wrap with a authorization logic.{{/annotate}}
     typeof(ICommandHandler<>),
     typeof(AuthorizationCommandHandlerDecorator<>));
-{{< / highlight >}}
+{{< / highlightEx >}}

 No matter how many command handlers you add to the system, these few lines of code won’t change, which also helps to underline the true power of a DI library.
 Once your application is built applying the SOLID principles, a good DI library will ensure that the startup path of your application remains maintainable.